zglue/cb-netlist-import/chipbuilder_symbols_spec.rst

 .. note::

-    Alternatively, it is possible to manually modify the part designator of a already-existing resistor symbol after placing it on the schematic, but future features may include other properties to further specify these programmable resistors.
+    Alternatively, it is possible to manually modify the part designator of an already-existing resistor symbol after placing it on the schematic, but future features may include other properties to further specify these programmable resistors.
 As described in the ``Library Symbols`` section, making a dedicated part on a library is recommended.